redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 ## Managing streams in RedisInsight

-You can add a stream in RedisInsight in two ways: create a new stream or run an existing stream.
+You can add a stream in RedisInsight in two ways: create a new stream or add to an existing stream.

 To create a stream, start by selecting the key type (stream).
 You cannot set time to live (TTL) because it cannot be put on a message in a stream; it can only be done on a Redis key.
 Name the stream _mystream_.